Reduction type of smooth quartics: Introduction and main results

 In \cite{dixmier}, Dixmier worked out a list of 7 homogeneous polynomial invariants for the equivalence of ternary quartic forms under the action of $\SL_3(\C)$, denoted $I_3, I_6, I_9,I_{12},I_{15},I_{18}$ and $I_{27}$.
-They form a \emph{homogeneous system of parameters} (HSOP), which means that the ring of invariants is a module of finite type over the ring generated by these invariants (see also Definition~\ref{def:hsop} in a more general setting).
-Later, this list was completed by \cite{ohno} (see also \cite{elsenhans}) into a list of 13 generators, defined over $\Z[\frac{1}{2 \cdot 3 \cdot 5 \cdot 7}]$, for the $\C$-algebra of invariants, which are now called the \emph{Dixmier-Ohno invariants}.
-We denote $\DOv$ the list of these invariants, $\DOv(F) \in K^{13}$ their values at a ternary quartic form $F$ and when at least one of these values is not zero, we denote $\DO(F)$ the corresponding point in the weighted projective space with weights $3,6,9,9,12,12,15,15,18,18,21,21,27. $ Two smooth quartics $C_i:\,F_i=0$ are isomorphic over $\C$ if and only if $\DO(F_1)=\DO(F_2)$.
+They form a Homogeneous System Of Parameters (HSOP) for the algebra of invariants $\mathcal A$ over $\C$, which means that the radical of the ideal they generate is equal to the irrelevant ideal of the homogeneous algebra $\mathcal A$ (see Definition~\ref{def:hsop} and remark~\ref{rem:hsop2}).
+Later, this list is completed by Ohno (\cite[Theorem 4.1]{ohno}, see also \cite{elsenhans}) into a list of 13 homogeneous generators of $\mathcal A$ as $\C$-algebra.
+Theses invariants are defined over $\Z[\frac{1}{2 \cdot 3}]$, and are now called the \emph{Dixmier-Ohno invariants}.
+We denote $\DOv$ the list of these invariants, $\DOv(F) \in K^{13}$ their values at a ternary quartic form $F$ and when at least one of these values is not zero, we denote $\DO(F)$ the corresponding point in the weighted projective space with weights $3,6,9,9,12,12,15,15,18,18,21,21,27$.
+They determine the isomorphism classes of smooth quartic curves over $\C$ in the sense that two smooth quartics $C_i:\,F_i=0$ are isomorphic over $\C$ if and only if $\DO(F_1)=\DO(F_2)$.